 General guidelines prior to testing:

 Very small amounts of 50 different allergens and control solutions are injected into the skin.
 Histamine is used as our positive control and sterile saline is used as our negative control.
 After 15-20 minutes, all the injection sites are reviewed for swelling and redness of the skin.
-If a dog or cat is allergic to a particular allergen, there will be an inflammatory response in the skin.
-The size and degree of inflammation is compared with that of the control solutions, and this allows the patient's allergies to be determined.
+If your dog or cat is allergic to a particular allergen, there will be an inflammatory response in the skin.
+The size and degree of inflammation is compared with that of the control solutions, allowing determination of your pet's allergies.

-**An important point to understand is that neither blood testing nor intradermal skin testing have proven to be useful for identifying allergy to foods.
+Neither blood testing nor intradermal skin testing have proven to be successful in identifying allergy to foods.
 Although some companies offer blood tests for food allergy, we cannot promote their use.
-For the same reason, we do not offer skin testing for food allergy.
-Instead, we use specialized hypoallergenic diet trials containing novel or hydrolyzed ingredients to determine your pet's possible food allergies.
+Instead, if a food allergy is suspected, we use specialized hypoallergenic diet trials containing novel or hydrolyzed ingredients to determine your pet's possible food allergies.